-(E) Resolution 5 - Payment of Benefits Payable to the Directors
+(F) Resolution 11 - Payment of Benefits Payable to the Directors

-1. The benefits payable to the Directors pursuant to Section 230(1)(b) of the Companies Act 2016 has been reviewed by the Remuneration Committee ("RC") and the Board of Directors of the Company, which recognises that the benefits payable is in the best interest of the Company for the applicable period from 25th Annual General Meeting to the next Annual General Meeting in year 2021.
+1. The benefits payable to the Directors pursuant to Section 230(1)(b) of the Companies Act 2016 have been reviewed by the Remuneration Committee ("RC") and the Board of Directors of the Company, which recognises that the benefits payable is in the best interest of the Company for the applicable period from 26th Annual General Meeting to the next Annual General Meeting in the year 2022.
 The benefits comprised of benefit-in-kind i.e. provision of motor vehicles and meeting allowances.